 How was it decided that a particular node should come up in Rails N (older version) or Rails N+1 (newer version):

 We use chef for our deployment on the AWS cloud.
 We make use of the launch configuration for running our chef-client on the ec-2 instance that comes up to install various services.
 We made use of this launch configuration to set the environment variable RAILS_NEXT=1 if it was specified in the chef databag.

 The chef databag entry looked something like the following:

-Here 56.0 and 56.1 represent the two releases respectively and webapp, worker represents the tiers for which the rails_next flag should be enabled.
+Here 56.0 and 56.1 represent the two releases respectively and the web app, worker represents the tiers for which the rails_next flag should be enabled.